-Stand firmly with both feet on the ground

-Notice gravity and that it holds you safely
+Stand firmly with both feet on the ground Notice gravity and that it holds me safely Straighten my back Relax my shoulders Breathe in and breathe out Hum or sing a comforting song to myself Recall this feeling of feeling safer

-Straighten your back

-Relax your shoulders

-Breathe in and breathe out

-Hum or sing a comforting song to yourself

-Recall this feeling of feeling safer

-"I am Okay "
+"I am Okay"

 Using each of my hands - touch my thumb to my pinky finger, then my thumb to my index, then my thumb to my middle finger, then my thumb to my ring finger.
-As I am doing this bi-lateral motion I am saying to to myself - "I am OKAY" (repeating this action 3- 5 times)
+As I am doing this bi-lateral motion I am saying to myself, "I am OKAY", repeating this action 3- 5 times.

-When we feel stressed or nervous we might shallow breathe, which means our breaths are quick, short and faster.
+When we feel stressed or nervous we might shallow breathe, which means our breaths are quick, short, and faster.
 This type of breathing can make our bodies feel more upset.
 It happens to all of us.
 Begin recognizing if you are shallow breathing.

-What can help is to use our voice, by signing or humming or saying to yourself, "I am breathing in and out and I am calming myself down".

-Or try using the "I am Okay mantra or use words that work for you.
+What can help is to use your voice, by signing or humming or saying to yourself, "I am breathing in and out and I am calming myself down".
+Or try using the "I am Okay " mantra or use words that work for you.

-Try practicing the wearing of your mask (often) while in your own home.
+Try practicing wearing of your mask (often) while in your own home.